sergree/awesome-visual-novels/README.md

 This is a list of visual novels that I plan to read or am currently reading.
 Many of them have yet to be checked by me.

+- 🔞 [Sakura no Uta](https://vndb.org/v562) - After losing his father, a young man finds himself entangled in emotional reunions and new beginnings as past and present collide beneath the fleeting cherry blossoms of spring. `18+` `BGI/Ethornell`
 - [Little Busters!](https://vndb.org/v5) - After losing his parents, a depressed boy finds hope and happiness with a group of four children who play with him and help him overcome his grief. `12+` `RealLive`
 - 🔞 [Tiny Bunny](https://vndb.org/v21418) **INCOMPLETE** - In a Siberian forest, Anton faces terrifying events and is forced to make a choice to stay alive or stay human as he tries to survive and find answers to the mysterious disappearance of children in his new village. `18+` `Ren'Py`
 - [Guilty Parade](https://vndb.org/v25612) **INCOMPLETE** - After waking up without memories and surrounded by hostile soldiers, the male protagonist must investigate a crime to earn the Commander's help, but the mysteries he uncovers may put him at odds with his new elite squad. `16+` `Ren'Py`